collective/volto-bookmarks/README.md

 - Buttons in toolbar
 - Buttons somewhere else

+> This add-on requires Volto 12.

-> This add-on requires Volto 12.xy or higher version with a pluggable toolbar if you want to place the buttons in toolbar.
+> And this add-on requires upcoming Volto 12.xy or higher version with a pluggable toolbar if you want to place the buttons in toolbar.

 Provide the necessary REST API endpoints for your Plone backend by installing [collective.bookmarks](https://github.com/collective/collective.bookmarks.git) ( by now branch ksuess-2021)